PanAnastasiy/innowise_trainee/README.md

 Task 1: Using a demo database, write SQL queries to accomplish the following statements.
 Task 2: Determine and describe if it is possible to replace code with a kind of cycle in SQL procedure.
+Task 3: Simple tasks to learn the basic functions of Numpy and Pandas